Previous Top

 Tested for Locales: NL, DE, UK and US.

-This calculation has been implemented in UnitSqlite.pas.
-Look for methods: GetVehicleProfile, Calculate_ProposedHash, HashSpeed1..HashSpeed3
+This calculation has been implemented in UnitVehProfile.pas.

 1. Execute SQL statement to get the data from the active profile

-Hex(g.description) as Guid_Data,
+Hex(g.description) as GUID,

-e.value as Env_Data,
+e.value as Environmental,

-join properties_dbg g on (g.value = act.value and g."description:1" = 'guid')
+join properties_dbg g on (g.value = v.vehicle_id and g."description:1" = 'guid')

 join properties_dbg e on (e.key_id = g.key_id and e."description:1" like 'environmental%')